kubabuda/Battleships/README.md

 ### TODOs
 - prepare initial state of game with parametrized number of ships
+- place ships on board from the biggest to the smallest
 - play game as long as non finished = rename play(guess) to playRound, create new play()
 - make sure all works in system console
 - CI with testing